WSDOT-GIS/local-roads-selector/Documentation/envelopeSelector.markdown

 });
 ```

 \* The spatial reference of `mapExtent` is actually the same as whatever the map is using.
-This is normally [Web Mercator Auxiliary Sphere (EPSG:3857)], but it is possible to set it to a different one.
+This is normally EPSG:3857, but it is possible to set it to a different one.

 [esri.geometry.Extent]:(http://help.arcgis.com/en/webapi/javascript/arcgis/help/jsapi_start.htm#jsapi/extent.htm)
-[Washington State Plane South (EPSG:2927)]:(http://spatialreference.org/ref/epsg/2927/)
-[Web Mercator Auxiliary Sphere (EPSG:3857)]:(http://spatialreference.org/ref/sr-org/7483/)